05 February 2023

 The data reveals that many employees want to stay in work to keep their mental agility, fill their time or maintain a sense of purpose, but it is not all about lifestyle choices: almost two-fifths (38%) are driven by financial concerns.

-Indeed, Mercer is working with the World Economic Forum (WEF) to address the issue of financial resilience for our rapidly aging global population, and it was one of the subjects under discussion at the 2022 WEF Annual Meeting in Davos, Switzerland.
+Indeed, Mercer is working with the World Economic Forum (WEF) to address the issue of financial resilience for our rapidly ageing global population, and it was one of the subjects under discussion at the 2022 WEF summit in Davos.

-As stated above, one of the key factors in people’s decision to continue working is the inadequate provision in retirement.
+As we have just seen, one of the key factors in people’s decision to continue working is the inadequate provision in retirement.
 In too many countries worldwide, including many developed economies, the average pension is way below the benchmark of around 65-80% of pre-retirement earnings recommended to maintain living standards in retirement.
 It is a particular problem for women, who both earn and save less in their working lives.

 The trouble is that there are many variables shaping household retirement income and what counts as an adequate pension, and these will differ hugely between and within countries.

-Our research found that in 2022, only 25% of companies either currently offer or plan to offer living pensions for different populations.
-While employers have become increasingly interested in establishing fair pension parameters, in practice they can find it notoriously difficult to establish what a living pension should look like for their people.
-To that end, Mercer has designed a methodology to explore basic, minimum and comfortable levels of pension to help organizations define their corporate perception of a living pension for employees.
+So, while employers have become increasingly interested in establishing fair pension parameters, in practice they can find it notoriously difficult to establish what a living pension should look like for their people.
+To that end, Mercer has designed a methodology to explore basic, minimum and comfortable levels of pension to help organisations define their corporate perception of a living pension for employees.

-It is a key question for organizations faced with the realities of an aging workforce: more experienced workers cost more, but do they justify that cost in terms of productivity?
+It is a key question for organisations faced with the realities of an ageing workforce: more experienced workers cost more, but do they justify that cost in terms of productivity?

 Subjective performance reviews universally tend to rate older employees less highly than younger ones.
-But Mercer’s recently published research, Age, Experience, and Business Performance: A Meta-Analysis of Work Unit-Level Effects, looking at objective measures of performance – financial indicators, operational effectiveness, and customer referrals/retention – finds the picture is a more nuanced one.
+But Mercer’s recently published research, looking at objective measures of performance – financial indicators, operational effectiveness, and customer referrals/retention – finds the picture is a more nuanced one.

 The research differentiated between age, which reflects years of total work experience, and tenure, reflecting the number of years of experience with that specific employer.